neuron-vision/shoreshnizer/README.md

-# Hebrew/Arabic semantic tokenizer utlizing root based words.
+# Hebrew/Arabic semantic tokenizer utilizing root based words.
 The tokenizer assumes that all words in Hebrew and Arabic can be decomposed into a representation consisting of four subclasses of letters: Prefix, Root, Infix, and Suffix.
 The motivation is to utilize the unique structure of Hebrew/Arabic, where identifying the root allows placing all other letters as "prefixes," "suffixes," or "infixes."